usdot-its-jpo-data-portal/cv_pilot_ingest/README.md

 # cv_pilot_ingest
-Code for CV pilot data ingestion pipeline (ingestion into ITS Sandbox and from ITS Sandbox to Socrata) and utilities to work with ITS Sandbox data.
-For more information on ITS Sandbox data, please refer to README at the [ITS Sandbox README page](https://github.com/usdot-its-jpo-data-portal/sandbox/tree/split-repo#exporting-data-to-csv-with-sandbox-exporter).
+Utilities to work with ITS Sandbox and code for CV pilot data ingestion pipeline (ingestion into ITS Sandbox and from ITS Sandbox to Socrata).
+For more information on ITS Sandbox data, please refer to the [ITS Sandbox README page](https://github.com/usdot-its-jpo-data-portal/sandbox/tree/split-repo#exporting-data-to-csv-with-sandbox-exporter).

 This repository currently includes several utility scripts: Sandbox Exporter, S3 Folder Restructurer, Data Flattener, and Socrata Connector.